Contextualist/grain/docs/source/tutorial_delayed.rst

 .. note::

-   You might notice that the workers do not leave immediately after all the computation is done.
+   You might notice that the workers do not shutdown immediately after all computations are done.
 That is because the scheduler is still running in the background, so that if you start another calculation mission shortly, the workers can be reused.
 You can also run multiple missions concurrently, sharing a swarm of workers.
 Missions (i.e. the head